 This project includes design and installation of new downtown parking wayfinding signage that will incorporate a new parking brand for the City and replace the existing parking signage to improve parking visibility for parking in Downtown Palo Alto.
 This project will be implemented in coordination with the planning and design work associated with Downtown Parking Guidance Systems, Access Controls and Revenue Collection Equipment (PL-15002) project, which will include parking availability displays.
-The different types of signs to be installed as part of this project include:
+Signage to be installed as part of this project includes:

-•Directional signs: To direct customers toward parking facilities

-•Lot Identification Banners: To identify a particular lot via a banner attached to an existing light pole

-•Garage Identification Signs: To identify a particular garage via a sign mounted to the exterior of the garage

-•Pylons: Visible architectural markers that show parking facility information

-•Rules/Regulation Signs: To depict hours, permit/hourly parking regulatory information
+- •Directional Signs: Direct customers toward parking facilities - •Lot Identification Banners: Identify particular lots via banners attached to existing light poles - •Garage Identification Signs: Identify garages via signs mounted to the exterior of the garages - •Pylons: Visible architectural markers that show parking facility information - •Rules/Regulation Signs: Depict hours, permit/hourly parking regulatory information